About me

 - M. Conserva, P. Rauber.
 "Hardness in Markov Decision Processes: Theory and Practice", Conference on Neural Information Processing Systems (NeurIPS), 2022.

-- P. Rauber*, A. Ramesh*, M. Conserva, J. Schmidhuber.
-“Recurrent Neural-Linear Posterior Sampling for Non-Stationary Contextual Bandits”, Neural Computation, 2022.
+- A. Ramesh*, P. Rauber*, M. Conserva, J. Schmidhuber.
+"Recurrent Neural-Linear Posterior Sampling for Non-Stationary Contextual Bandits", Neural Computation, 2022.

 - P. Rauber, A. Ummadisingu, F. Mutz, J. Schmidhuber.
 "Hindsight Policy Gradients", International Conference on Learning Representations (ICLR), 2019.